TYPuzzler/TYPuzzler.github.io/README.md

 ## Product Description
 Our product is a web browser app to practice typing.
 It will allow users to complete typing exercises, and earn pieces of a puzzle as they go.
 Users will be able to view and download the whole picture when they finish a puzzle.
 It is publicly accessible at https://typuzzler.github.io/.

 See [userManual.md](/userManual.md) for instructions on how to use TYPuzzler.
-If you would like to contribute to the project, please read the instructions in the [Developer Guide](https://github.com/TYPuzzler/TYPuzzler.github.io/wiki/Developer-Guide).
+If you would like to contribute to the project, please read the instructions in the [developer guide](https://github.com/TYPuzzler/TYPuzzler.github.io/wiki/Developer-Guide).

 ## App Goals/Functionalities